smlaage/tfod/README.md

 <p>In case of no error, the script creates a zip file including all images and labels.</p>

 <h2><b>analyze_images.py</b></h2>
-<p>This scripts loads images from a directory and applies image detection to one image at a time.
+<p>This script loads images from a directory and applies image detection to one image at a time.
   The detection is based on a trained tensorflow-lite CNN model, which needs to be provided via a model folder.
-  Accepted files types are *.jpg, *.jpeg and *.png.
+  Accepted image files types are *.jpg, *.jpeg and *.png.
   Objects found are marked with binding boxes and labels.
 You can specify a detection threshold (line 43).
   The keyboard keys a (fast rewind), s (rewind), d (forward), f (fast forward) provide very simple navigation through the image folder. </p>
-  <p>The script requiers the class 'detetcor.py'.</p>
+  <p>The script requiers the class 'detector.py'.</p>
 <p>You need to provide the following folders:</p>
 <ul style="list-style-type:square;">
   <li>Path to image folder as specified in lines 36 to 38.</li>